-Section 7.
-On or before January 20th of each year, the Town Accountant shall transmit to the Finance Committee an itemized summary of the expenditures of the various officers, boards or committees for the preceding two years together with a list of itemized estimates of the requirements for the current year.

-Section 8.
-The Town Treasurer shall accept in trust for the town such sums of money as may be paid to it for the perpetual care of cemetery lots, deposit the same in such depository or depositories as are authorized by law, and pay the interest or so much of it as may be necessary for the care and preservation of the lot designated in the deposit.

-Section 9.
-The Cemetery Commissioners may cancel any cemetery billing which is considered uncollectible by the Commission.

-Section 10.
-There shall be established a Council on Aging in accordance with Chapter 40, Section 8B of the Massachusetts General Laws consisting of 11 citizens of this Town appointed by the Board of Selectmen for terms not to exceed four (4) years for any member.
+- Section 7.
+On or before January 20th of each year, the Town Accountant shall transmit to the Finance Committee an itemized summary of the expenditures of the various officers, boards or committees for the preceding two years together with a list of itemized estimates of the requirements for the current year. - Section 8.
+The Town Treasurer shall accept in trust for the town such sums of money as may be paid to it for the perpetual care of cemetery lots, deposit the same in such depository or depositories as are authorized by law, and pay the interest or so much of it as may be necessary for the care and preservation of the lot designated in the deposit. - Section 9.
+The Cemetery Commissioners may cancel any cemetery billing which is considered uncollectible by the Commission. - Section 10.
+There shall be established a Council on Aging in accordance with Chapter 40, Section 8B of the Massachusetts General Laws consisting of 9 citizens of this Town appointed by the Board of Selectmen for terms not to exceed four (4) years for any member.
 Said terms shall be staggered so that no more than three (3) appointments shall be made in any calendar year.
 Members can be reappointed for concurrent terms.
+The Board of Selectmen may appoint two associate members.
+(Article 85 of October 25, 2010 Town Meeting; Approved by the Attorney General on March 10, 2011).

 The duties of said Council shall be to: